peytoncordero/DRI25/command-line.md

 ### Challenge

-Use the commands you’ve learned so far to create a new version of the nypl_items.csv file with the duplicated lines removed.
+Use the commands you've learned so far to create a new version of the nypl_items.csv file with the duplicated lines removed.
 Hint: we created a new version of our cheat sheet after sorting it alphabetically.

 <Secret>